codingforpleasure/customized-workspace/Ubuntu/useful-resources/gensim.md

 ## word2vec

+There are two main training algorithms for word2vec:

+1) CBOW - continuous bag of words

+2) skip-gram

+The major difference between these two methods is that **CBOW** is using context to predict a target word while skip-gram is using a word to predict a target context

 <p align="center"> <!-- style="width:400px;" -->
   <img src="images/nlp/word2vec.jpg" title="tool tip here">
 </p>

 ```python
 model = Word2Vec(sent, min_count=1,size= 50,workers=3, window =3, sg = 1)